How ElectionPlus.AI Works

 Weighting engine

 Each data source gets a weight based on recency, reliability, and historical predictive power for the specific race type.
-Mayoral, council, and school board races use different weight profiles tuned on historical Arizona results.
+Mayoral, council, and school board races use different weight profiles tuned on historical results across the country.

 Historical calibration